 Intangible assets represent acquired assets that lack physical substance, but can be distinguished from goodwill because of contractual or other legal rights.
 The Company's intangible assets include customer lists and covenants not to compete that were acquired in connection with business acquisitions.
-Goodwill represents the excess of the cost of an acquisition over the fair value of tangible and identifiable intangible assets acquired in a business combination utilizing purchase accounting.
-The value of goodwill is tested at least annually for impairment.
-At December 31, 2022 the value of goodwill recorded was \$792,000.
+On December 28, 2016, the Company purchased the John G. Sweeney Agency, Inc. and the associated covenant not to compete was recorded as an intangible asset.
+Goodwill is reflected in the insurance agency segment.
+This asset will be amortized over 7 years in accordance with the life identified in the purchase contract.

-As part of recording the purchase of assets and liabilities of Medina Savings and Loan Association at fair value upon the September 29, 2018 merger, Generations Bank recorded a \$964,000 Core Deposit Intangible ("CDI").
+Additionally, as part of recording the purchase of assets and liabilities of MSL at fair value upon the September 29, 2018 merger, Generations Bank recorded a \$964,000 Core Deposit Intangible ("CDI").
 The CDI valuation method employed a discounted cash flow analysis to determine the fair value of the acquired core deposits to fund operations, versus using comparable term (i.e. term to maturity) wholesale borrowings.
 A positive valuation results because the overall cost of core deposits (interest rate plus operating expense less other income) is lower than the cost of a laddered portfolio of borrowings structured with the same maturity as the projected core deposit base.
 As of the Valuation Date, the value of Medina's core deposits was, in aggregate, \$964,000 on a pre-tax basis, equal to 2.50% of the acquired core deposits.
-This asset is amortized over 15 years in accordance with the fair value analysis provided by a third-party.
+This asset is amortized over 15 years in accordance with the fair value analysis provided by a third party.